arnaud-neny/rePlayer/README.md

 ![rePlayer's Song Editor](/doc/songed.png)

 You can edit all the properties of a song there.
-- Info: database id (with L for library and P for playlist), file size, file crc and release year.
+- Info: database id (with L for library and P for playlist), file size, date when the file was added to the database and release year.
 - Title: main song title.
 - Subsong: if there are subsongs you can unfold by click the Subsong label.
 Change here the subsong title, end of playback behavior and rating.
 - Artist: the artist(s); you can add, remove and re-order these.